 So in 2009, he traveled to Ethiopia with World Vision, a Christian humanitarian group that invests in ways to build stronger communities against poverty and injustice in the developing world.
 Jackman’s plan was to shoot a documentary about the impact of Fair Trade certification on coffee growers there, but after connecting with a local farmer named Dukale, he decided to also launch his own philanthropic enterprise to expand the marketplace for small farmers.

-Laughing Man Coffee, which started in 2011, is a social enterprise that now has two cafes in New York and, since 2015, when it was acquired by Keurig, a line of K-Cups (the cafés operate independently).
-One offering is called Dukale’s Blend, which hints at how that documentary, entitled “Dukale’s Dream,” ultimately wrapped up: Laughing Man pours all proceeds into charitable programs that support better health, housing, and educational initiatives within fair-trade farming communities.
+Laughing Man Coffee, which started in 2011, now has two cafes in New York.
+In 2015, the company was acquired by Keurig, a line of K-Cups (the cafés continue to operate independently).
+Today, the Laughing Man cafés operate as a philanthropic enterprise, pouring all proceeds into charitable programs that support better health, housing, and educational initiatives within fair-trade farming communities.
+Keurig donates an undisclosed portion of the proceeds of each of its Laughing Man sales to those causes; Jackman donates all his profits.

 It is also expanding, with Jackman going full-Newman in his marketing tactics.
 During a social entrepreneurship talk at South by Southwest on March 12, the actor announced that Laughing Man has added a line of bagged coffee, along with rebranded packaging.
 All bags and K-Cups will now feature Jackman kneeling in a coffee field alongside Dukale (and a bolder font with the company name stacked in a way that’s almost smiley).